JZomDev/zom-external-plugins/README.md

 ### Mute Armadyl Crossbow
 Mutes the sound of the Armadyl Crossbow's _REEEEE_.

+### Mute Sire Spawns
+Mutes the sound of Abyssal Sire's spawns.

+### Mute Wilderness Obelisk
+Mutes the sound of the Wilderness Obelisk's teleport _EEEEEEE_.

+### Mute Random Events
+Mutes the sound of random events' poof as well as Evil Bob's meow and the Drunken Dwarf's whistle.

 ***
 If you have any suggestions for other sounds to mute, open an issue above.